brod4910/LanguageTranslation/README.md

 # LanguageTranslation_IPFS

 Language Translation application using IPFS

-Simple application that uses a recurrent neural network to translate from English to Spanish.
+Simple application that uses a recurrent neural network to translate from English to Spanish and vice versa.
 Uses the Ethereum block chain to deploy the application to the IPFS.
+Application will also be deployable to run on your localhost.

 # Floyd